 33% of companies participating in our survey self-assess their software testing approach as ‘excellent’ – these form the ‘Leaders’ group.
 The majority of respondents (38%) say their software testing approach is just ‘good’ – we refer to them as ‘Challengers’.
 The other 29% of companies are ‘Followers’ with the self-rating of ‘average’ or lower.

 What are the main components of an excellent software testing approach?
 According to our respondents, there are three:

 94% of Leaders state they have a well-defined testing strategy, while 63% of Followers cannot say the same: in fact, 13% of Followers have not defined their testing strategy at all.

 The majority of Leaders (89%) and Challengers (81%) state that their teams always have access to the test hardware.
-Meanwhile, 38% of Followers have access to test hardware only sometimes.
+The majority of Followers (38%) have access to test hardware only sometimes.

 At the same time, there are many barriers that can hinder an effective software testing approach.
 The survey shows that the hardest challenge in testing is providing access to exact versions of software and hardware for debugging and testing.
-Capturing the exact environment (configuration and interconnection of devices) that created the bug makes reproducing the sequence of events that led to the bug seem easier to our respondents.
+Capturing the exact environment (configuration and interconnection of devices), which created the bug, and reproducing the sequence of events that led to the bug seem easier to our respondents.

 Software Testing Practices

 There is a wide range of software testing practices and techniques; however, it is important to understand which of them work best for the embedded software domain.

 The survey reveals that bug replication in the embedded software case typically involves multi-device interactions.
 Almost 40% of our respondents note that complex scenarios (including interactions between multiple devices) are more common than large datasets and scenarios consisting of long sequences of events.